 It seems like whenever I make spaghetti, I always end up with a cup or two of sauce left.
-Seeing as how spaghetti is one of my favorite meals, its only fitting that leftover spaghetti sauce be recycled into another one of my favorite meals, Spaghetti Lover’s Soup.
+As spaghetti is one of my favorite meals, it’s only fitting that leftover spaghetti sauce is recycled into another one of my favorite meals: spaghetti soup.
 This dish is quick and easy to throw together, hearty, aromatic, and absolutely delicious from start to finish.
-Reminiscent of an Italian Chili, I’ve never met a soul who didn’t love it.
+Reminiscent of an Italian chili recipe, I’ve never met a soul who didn’t love it.

 - Dry spaghetti

-- Dump tomatoes, beans, and spaghetti sauce in a large pot.
-Its best not to wear a brand new white shirt when doing this if you have the same amount of grace that I do when “dumping”.
+It’s best not to wear a brand-new white shirt when doing this if you have the same amount of grace that I do when “dumping”.

 Note: Whenever a recipe calls for two cans of kidney beans, I always get one can of light and one can of dark just to give it a bit more color variety.

 I LOVE how the carrots taste in this.
 If you are a carrot person, feel free to double this amount.
-Spaghetti Lover’s Soup is a great recipe to veggie up!
+Spaghetti soup is a great recipe to veggie up!

-- Once your veggies are tender, add in your spaghetti and continue cooking until noodles are done.
+Once your veggies are tender, add in your spaghetti and continue cooking until the noodles are done.

 I hope you get to try this one soon.
 It’s sure to be a home run with the spaghetti lovers in your life!